Co-Imitation Learning without Expert Demonstration: Experiments

 To validate the effectiveness of our approach, we compare the following methods in the experiments: $i)$ \textbf{Proximal Policy Optimization (PPO):} a RL method that tries to optimize the lower bound of the clipped and unclipped objectives~\cite{schulman2017proximal}. $ii)$ \textbf{Advantage Actor-Critic (A2C):} a RL method that uses advantage function as return in critic network~\cite{frobeen2017asynchronous}. $iii)$ \textbf{Beyond the Boundary of Explored Regions} \textbf{(BEBOLD):} the latest method proposes a new criterion for intrinsic reward to encourage exploration, which mitigates the short-sightedness issues in count-based methods and achieves a significant improvement over the previous SoTA. $iv)$ \textbf{Self-Imitation Learning (SIL):} This method is designed to exploit the supervision from past good experiences of the agent itself. $v)$ \textbf{Co-Imitation Learning (CoIL):} The approach proposed in this paper.

-All the experiments are implemented in PyTorch~\cite{paszke2019pytorch} based on OpenAI's spinningup implementation~\cite{SpinningUp2018} and are conducted on two NVIDIA GTX 2080 Ti GPUs.
+All the experiments are implemented in PyTorch~\cite{paszke2019pytorch} based on OpenAI's spinningup implementation~\cite{SpinningUp2018} and are conducted on four NVIDIA GTX 2080 Ti GPUs.
 For MuJoCo tasks, we used an MLP which consists of 2 hidden layers with 64 units as in~\cite{schulman2017proximal}.
 We performed 4 co-imitation learning as well as self-imitation learning updates per on-policy actor-critic update ($M=4$ in Algorithm~\ref{alg:co-imitating}).
 For MiniGrid tasks, we used a 3-layer convolutional neural network with the image as input.
 We performed 10 co-imitation learning updates per each iteration (batch).
-We follow the experimental settings in~\cite{oh2018self} and more details of the network architectures and hyperparameters are described in the Appendix.
+Moreover, all the experiments are performed for 4 runs over 4 seeds (seed = 1, 2, 3, 4).
+More details of the network architectures and hyperparameters are described in the Appendix.